Tuvalu - Will this country soon be gone?

 They build streets in Funafuti

 After breakfast, I packed the underwater camera and went to the shore where the Tuvalu-Ship was anchored.
-Wasn't able to go diving here in Tuvalu, but at least I wanted to make usage of the camera that I brought all the way from home :)
+Wasn't able to go diving here in Tuvalu, but at least I wanted to make usage of the camera that I brought all the way from home.

 Will it depart soon and evacuate all people?

-NOT because I didn't like it, (I absolutely liked my stay in Tuvalu), but because this country is so very difficult to reach.
+Not because I didn't like it, (I absolutely liked my stay in Tuvalu), but because this country is so very difficult to reach.
 And in addition, maybe in already a few years this country will be evacuated even more intensively anyway, as a living here on a vanishing country gets more and more difficult.

 1 comment: